-- ATTACH MOWER SIDE SUSPENSION ARMS (A) TO CHASSIS - Position hole in arm over pin (B) on outside of tractor chassis and secure with retainer spring. - Repeat on opposite side of tractor.
+- ATTACH MOWER SIDE SUSPENSION ARMS (A) TO CHASSIS - Position hole in arm over pin (B) on outside of tractor chassis and secure with retainer spring. - · Repeat on opposite side of tractor.

-- ATTACH REAR LIFT LINKS (C) Lift rear corner of • mower and position slot in link assembly over pin (D) on rear mower bracket and secure with washer and retainer spring. - Repeat on opposite side of tractor.
+ATTACH REAR LIFT LINKS (C) - Lift rear corner of mower and position slot in link assembly over pin (D) on rear mower bracket and secure with washer and retainer spring.